-TopElectricSUV.com can reveal that USPTO has granted a patent number to the patent application for the VW ID.
-Space Vizzion (VW Aero B).
+In December 2020, TopElectricSUV.com revealed that USPTO has granted a patent number to the patent application for the VW ID.
+Space Vizzion.
 Below are the images of the US-bound electric crossover wagon:

-In recent updates, Ralf Brandstatter, CEO, Volkswagen, reaffirmed that the company is bullish on EVs with a post on linkedin.com.
+Ralf Brandstatter, CEO, Volkswagen, reaffirmed late last year that the company is bullish on EVs with a post on linkedin.com.
 He said (translated):

 “#ID.3 and #ID.4 are followed by ID.5, ID.6 and ID.Buzz – a new model every year.
 We will build 19 million vehicles based on MEB by 2030.
 An electrical platform for everyone – worldwide.”

 The VW ID.
 Space Vizzion is the future self of the VW Passat Alltrack crossover wagon.
 It will come with a sleek design and electric power as the family man’s car of the 2020s.
-Unveiled at the Petersen Automotive Museum in Los Angeles last year, the swanky electric crossover wagon is derived from the VW ID.
+Unveiled at the Petersen Automotive Museum in Los Angeles in 2019, the swanky electric crossover wagon is derived from the VW ID.
 Vizzion, the all-electric alternative to the Passat mid-size sedan.

 The production ID.
 Space Vizzion will likely look very close to the concept showcased in LA.
 Volkswagen will probably position the ID.
 Space Vizzion as an upscale, lifestyle product with a high focus on comfort and luxury.
 We are not betting on it, but the concept’s extra comfy four-seater layout could be an option in the production car.
 The IQ.LIGHT LED matrix headlights, Augmented Reality head-up display, mini instrument cluster and the 15.6-inch touchscreen infotainment system from the concept version should also appear in the final product.